 10. Discover Miro’s workshop

-For more stunning spots in the Balearics, check out our guide to 17 of the most beautiful Spanish islands.
+For more stunning spots in Majorca and the Balearics, check out our article Love Islands: the most romantic island getaways in Europe.

 11 things to do on your holiday to Majorca 2019